wmde/wbaas-deploy/doc/local-dev-env.md

   - make sure the minikube tunnel is running `make minikube-tunnel`
   - make sure you are using http:// and not https:// (there are no TLS certificates)
   - check the health of your pods `kubectl --profile minikube-wbaas get pods`

+### **API isn't running // Some pods are missing**
+While running an initial `helmfile apply` for setting up all the k8s resources, it can happen that it doesn't complete all deployments, but helm thinks it did.
+To make sure everything that should be deployed was actually deployed, you can run `make helmfile-sync`.